Evaluating statistical significance for massive black hole binary mergers with space-based gravitational wave detectors: Theoretical background

 \subsection{Assessment of significance}

 For space-based \ac{GW} detectors, we can adapt the time-shift concept with targeted optimizations, as depicted in~\ref{fig:TimeshiftPipeline}.
 Unlike ground-based detectors that require multiple detectors for time-shifting, a triangular-shaped space-based \ac{GW} detector includes three interferometers.
-These data streams can be rearranged into three noise-uncorrelated channels: $A$, $E$, and $T$ (see Equation \ref{equ:AET}).
-Due to the $T$ channel's low sensitivity, which barely affects the time-shift algorithm's results, we focus on $A$ and $E$.
-After whitening, we can construct equivalent background noise from the $A$ and $E$ channels.
+These data streams can be rearranged into three noise-uncorrelated channels: A, E, and T \cite{Krolak:2004xp,Vallisneri:2004bn}.
+Due to the T channel's low sensitivity, which barely affects the time-shift algorithm's results, we focus on $A$ and $E$.
+After whitening, we can construct equivalent background noise from the A and E channels.
 Considering the light-second scale of space-based detectors, as well as the timing errors, we've chosen a 1-minute interval for time-shifting.
-This choice is a compromise so that the two data channels are uncorrelated after the time-shift, meanwhile, one can construct large enough background noise.
+This choice is a compromise so that the two data channels are uncorrelated after the time-shift, meanwhile, one can construct a large enough background noise.
+We remark that although for space-borne missions, glitches can be correlated and thus corrupt the sensitivity, they are less common and come from fewer sources than their ground-based counterparts \cite{McNamara:2008zz, LISAPathfinder:2019bxt, LISAPathfinder:2022awx}, so their effect are less severe.
+Thanks to the steady improvement in the glitch-cleaning pipeline \cite{Robson:2018jly, Baghi:2021tfd}, it can be expected that all major glitches can be identified and gated without harming channel independence.
+Of course, this assumption was adopted for simplicity, and weaker glitches might be much harder to identify and could complicate the analysis.
+Noise-monitoring channel can be used to flag the glitches \cite{Wu:2023rpn}, and, in the worst case, we can perform the time slide on channels from different detectors like TianQin and LISA.

 Time-shift algorithms in ground-based \ac{GW} detectors contain two assumptions: inclusive background and exclusive background.
 The latter excludes all triggers with candidates that have a \ac{FAR} below a specified threshold, thus offering a more conservative description of the noise background distribution \cite{LIGOScientific:2016dsl, Capano:2017fia}.
 For space-based \ac{GW} detectors, MBHB signals, due to higher \acp{SNR} and longer durations, have a more significant impact on the background distribution.
-Consequently, this study focuses solely on analyzing the exclusive background from which \ac{MBHB} signals have been removed.
+To eliminate this contamination and safely adopt a shorter time-shift interval, we confine our analysis to the exclusive background, i.e., the data set from which every identified \ac{MBHB} signal has been removed.